Discover working alone safety tips for employees and managers that will help your organization become more proactive in keeping lone workers safe.

 No matter the industry, it is always the employer’s duty to ensure that employees have the appropriate qualifications to carry out the work – and to continue to train and retrain them as necessary.

-It is a good idea to create a training program that makes training, refreshing, and up-leveling easy, accessible, and enjoyable.
+It is a good idea to create a training program that makes training, refreshing, and up-leveling easy, accessible, safe, and enjoyable.

 From PPE (like footwear, gloves, hard hats, safety glasses, earplugs, respirators, coveralls, and vests) to lone worker devices and apps (like SHEQSY), it is the employer’s duty to ensure that lone workers have the tools and equipment they need to stay safe – and to verify that they are actively using them, as required.
+Make sure to also track your equipment and other assets and manage them as they are used.

 Prohibiting certain high-risk tasks or activities can help keep team members safe.